Azure/azure-notificationhubs-xamarin/README.md

 This sample is meant to be a starting point for wrapping the Azure Notification Hubs Xamarin Components.
 Extending the capabilities for each platform, iOS and Android, can be done in files that end with `.ios.cs` or `.android.cs` depending on the platform.
 Extending shared pieces of code can be added by adding files ending with the `.shared.cs` extension.
 If you need platform specific code for your Xamarin Forms iOS or Android projects, you can reference the `NotificationHub` class which will reference the appropriate platform.

-## Getting Started with Xamarin.iOS
+## Getting Started with Xamarin for Apple

-The Azure Notification Hubs for Xamarin.iOS is supported as part of the [Xamarin Components](https://github.com/xamarin/XamarinComponents) repository in the [AzureMessaging](https://github.com/xamarin/XamarinComponents/tree/master/XPlat/AzureMessaging) folder.
-This provides the `Xamarin.Azure.NotificationHubs.iOS` NuGet package which can be added to your Xamarin.iOS project.
+The Azure Notification Hubs for Xamarin for Apple (Xamarin.iOS, Xamarin.TVOS, Xamarin.Mac) is supported as part of the [Xamarin Components](https://github.com/xamarin/XamarinComponents) repository in the [AzureMessaging](https://github.com/xamarin/XamarinComponents/tree/master/XPlat/AzureMessaging) folder.
+This provides the `Xamarin.Azure.NotificationHubs.iOS` NuGet package which can be added to your Xamarin Apple project.

-Initializating the Azure Notification Hubs for Xamarin.iOS can be done by importing the `WindowsAzure.Messaging.NotificationHubs` namespace from the package.  **Note there are other classes under the `WindowsAzure.Messaging` that are still available and supported such as `SBNotificationHub` but are discouraged.**
+Initializating the Azure Notification Hubs for Xamarin Apple can be done by importing the `WindowsAzure.Messaging.NotificationHubs` namespace from the package.  **Note there are other classes under the `WindowsAzure.Messaging` that are still available and supported such as `SBNotificationHub` but are discouraged.**

 ```csharp
 using WindowsAzure.Messaging.NotificationHubs;